PaxalsDisipler/TTK4145-Examprep/shared-variable-synchronization.md

 #### Common error in synchronization code
-* There is a danger of deadlock any time you wait for a semaphore while holding a mutex.
+* There is a danger of deadlock any time you wait for a semaphore while holding a mutex, easy to create a deadlock.
+* Be suspicious of functions that locks a mutex, but have several `return`statement...Easy to forget to unlock the mutex at one or more exit points.

 #### Lightswitch
 * First thread into a section locks a semaphore (or queues), and the last one unlocks it.
 This pattern is called a lightswitch